Travel Tango

 High-Fidelity Wireframes

-High-fidelity screens showcasing the final visual design, refined interactions, and polished UI elements, representing how the dashboard looks and behaves in its final form.
+With insights from the initial usability testing and the structural updates introduced by the dual-role system, I transitioned to high-fidelity screens.
+These screens showcase the final visual design, refined interactions, and polished UI elements, illustrating how the dashboard looks and behaves in its final, production-ready form.

 Testing